MetaMask/metamask-docs/wallet/how-to/batch-json-rpc-requests.md

 sidebar_position: 9
 ---

-# Batch RPC requests
+# Batch JSON-RPC requests

 You can batch multiple JSON-RPC requests using [MetaMask SDK](../concepts/sdk/index.md).

 The SDK's `metamask_batch` method enables you to batch multiple JSON-RPC requests in a single call, providing a streamlined approach for dapps to interact with EVM networks, and enabling complex sequences of actions.
-This method can enhance performance, usability, and efficiency by reducing the number of network calls made to MetaMask.
+This method enhances performance, usability, and efficiency by reducing the number of network calls made to MetaMask.

 Use cases include: